 You can become a certified Azure Developer Associate by passing the AZ-203 exam.
 It is recommended that you have at least one year of experience with a programming language and experience in building scalable services and apps.
 You can read more about the prerequisites and how to prepare for exam AZ-203 here.

-For this certification there are several other learning paths you could take instead:
+For this certification there are several learning paths:

 1. Create serverless applications